givemeflan/password-generator/README.md

 # password-generator
-A project using HTML,CSS , and JavaScript to create a password generator.
+A project using HTML, CSS, and JavaScript to create a password generator.

 ## Resources: